CivicVision/civicvision.github.io/source/blog/en/2015-06-02-mapping-with-d3.html.markdown

 ---
-title: Mapping with d3
+title: Creating maps with d3
 date: 2015-06-02 11:43 UTC
 tags: d3, mapping
 author: Mila
 ---
-I held a workshop about *"mapping in d3"* at the last FOSSGIS 2015 in Münster.
+Creating maps with d3 is really simple and it only takes a few lines of code.
+[d3.js](http://d3js.org/), created by [Mike Bostock](http://bost.ocks.org/mike/), is awesome for visualizations and makes creating beautiful and customized maps as easy as it gets.
+In this workshop I’ll guide you through the most important steps for creating maps in d3.
+READMORE

-The workshop consisted of three main challenges and two extra challenges.
+The workshop consist of three main challenges and two extra challenges.

-__The topics covered were:__
+__The topics are:__

   - Creating a simple map from both geojson and topojson
   - Changing the projection of the map